Quattro8/kl-mgr-kotlin-web-site/docs/topics/native/native-command-line-compiler.md

 as part of the standard Kotlin distribution and can be downloaded from [GitHub Releases](%kotlinLatestUrl%).
 It supports different targets including Linux, macOS, iOS, and others.
 [See the full list of supported targets](native-target-support.md).
-While cross-platform compilation is possible, which means using one platform to compile for a different one, in this %product% case we'll be targeting the same platform we're compiling on.
+While cross-platform compilation is possible, which means using one platform to compile for a different one, in this %instance% case we'll be targeting the same platform we're compiling on.

 While the output of the compiler does not have any dependencies or virtual machine requirements, the compiler itself requires [Java 1.8 or higher runtime](https://jdk.java.net/11/).